meiomorphism/dezalgoizer/README.md

 Strips combining characters from selected text.

+The bookmarklet is most easily available from [the associated GitHub Pages site](https://meiomorphism.github.io/dezalgoizer.html).

+Alternatively:
-To use, simply copy the text in bookmarklet-raw.txt directly into a bookmark.
-(You may find it easier to select if you click the "Raw" link.)
+* You can copy the text in `bookmarklet-raw.txt` directly into a bookmark.
+(On Github, you may find it easier to select if you click the "Raw" link.)

-Alternatively, if you've pulled this repository, you can view bookmarklet.html for a preconstructed, draggable link.
+* If you've pulled this repository, you can view `bookmarklet.html` in your browser for a preconstructed, draggable link.

 Use, modify, and distribute freely.